alicebob/sqlittle/CODE.md

 This document explains the layers of sqlittle.

-The code is split in three packages: db/ the low level routines which deal with files sql/ SQL parser for `CREATE TABLE` and `CREATE INDEX` statements / the higher level routines to hide SQLite quirks.
+The code is split in three packages:
+- `db/` the low level routines which deal with files
+- `sql/` SQL parser for `CREATE TABLE` and `CREATE INDEX` statements
+- `/` the higher level routines to hide SQLite quirks.

-This is mostly about the low level package.
+This document is mostly about the low level package.

 This is how the files work together, with the lowest level on the
 bottom: